bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   title="Test doall, example4.html"
   alt="Test doall, example4.html." />

-Let&apos;s come back over here and refresh this.
-When I click Do All, it should do all of those things.
+<p>Let&apos;s come back over here and refresh this.
+When I click Do All, it
+should do all of those things.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 202. sequence script (119) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">